-4 The Draft Work Plan's PT framework can accommodate different configurations, which may be determined on a state-by-state basis.
+6 The Work Plan's PT framework can accommodate different configurations, which may be determined on a state-by-state basis.
 Participation of state regulatory authority staff and EDC representatives will vary by state.
-Depending upon statutory authority and each state's preferences, some states may wish to exclude EDC participation while others would permit or comments received would be considered, and either reflected in the final RFP documents, or rejected for reasons articulated by the PT.
+Depending upon statutory authority and each state's preferences, some states may wish to exclude EDC participation while others would permit or even require direct EDC participation on the PT.
+Further, each state may choose to assign state energy office or state regulatory authority staff to represent the state's interest.